The light and heat from stars is made by a process called nuclear fusion.

-Fusion happens when two lightweight atoms are forced together to form a heavier atom, and a lot of energy is produced as a result.
-However, fusion can only occur at the incredibly high temperatures and pressures found at the centre of stars.
+Fusion happens when 2 atoms are forced together to form a heavier atom.
+This creates a lot of energy.
+However, fusion can only occur at the incredibly high temperatures and pressures found in the centre of stars.

-All chemical elements in the universe heavier than Hydrogen and Helium were created in stars through nuclear fusion.
-At the end of the star's lifetime, these heavy elements can be re-distributed into space and nearby gas clouds or nebula, and so form the building blocks for future generations of stars.
+All the elements in the Universe heavier than hydrogen and helium were made in stars through nuclear fusion.
+When the star dies these elements are then emitted into space.
+They move into nearby gas clouds, or nebula, and form the building blocks for a new generation of stars.

-Scientists are trying to find a way to make nuclear fusion power stations, since they would be much cleaner to run than our current nuclear fission power stations and they would produce a lot of energy.
-However, this is very difficult to do on Earth because you have to make the "fuel" very hot and squeeze it down into a tiny space to get fusion to work.
+Scientists on Earth are trying to find a way to make nuclear fusion power stations.
+These would be much cleaner than current nuclear fission power stations.
+They would also produce a lot of energy.
+But it is really hard to do on Earth because you have to make conditions like we have inside stars.
+You need to make the gas in the machines very hot and with a high pressure.